atreyasha/spp-explainability/docs/develop.md

     **DEADLINE:** *\<2021-02-21 Sun\>*

-    1. Cross-model comparisons
+    1. Simplification and compression

-        1.  compare neural and regex model as two model inputs in total, create output with all exhaustive numbers required for later -\> output model (softmax) scores, along with explanatory text/regex
+        1. Improve baseline compression methods (ie. rational and brave) with nearest neighbours

-        2.  use it to optimize compression techniques and other regex OOP generalization tricks
+            1.  **TODO** **side_task:** test run comparison

-    2. Simplification and compression
+                script on GPU to ensure it works

-        1. Improve the baseline compression method with nearest neighbours
+            2.  **TODO** remove word boundaries if edge cases are wildcards, leads to cases of \[START\] being matched as eg. \[START when using a wild-card with boundaries -\> change would need to be made in both simplification and compression -\> maybe this might bring rational and brave performances closer to each other -\> would be worth checking differences between rational and brave after this

-            1. EITHER needs more features from simplification such as nearest neighbours OR generate them with access to the model again -\> use comparison scripts to determine which improvements are necessary
+            3. EITHER needs more features from simplification such as nearest neighbours OR generate them with access to the model again -\> use comparison scripts to determine which improvements are necessary

-            2.  add back `k_best` to argument parser in case it is needed
+            4.  add back `k_best` to argument parser in case it is needed

-            3.  handle **UNK** tokens on new data for mimic model -\> perhaps look for best possible match given context
+            5.  handle **UNK** tokens on new data for mimic model -\> perhaps look for best possible match given context

-        2. Explore improving/creating new compression methods
+        2. Explore improving/creating new compression methods, eg. insane compression

             1.  think of semantic clustering with digits or time or other means -\> if there are no wildcards present